Menu

 Law Without Penalty Is Advice. | Suite 1500, Atlanta, GA 30339

-Suspicious Activity Reports (SARs) play a large part in helping regulators and law enforcement detect potential violations of the securities laws.
-The settlement with Interactive Brokers shows the seriousness they place on such lack of protocol.
+SARs play a vital role in assisting regulators and law enforcement agencies in identifying potential violations of securities laws.
+This settlement with Interactive Brokers underscores the severity of non-compliance in such matters.

 Do you need legal advice?
 Do you need an audit to confirm your firm is functioning in accordance with regulation?
 Schedule a call with us today!